-The 2020 Natural Areas (Virtual) Conference offers you opportunities to view presentations, participate in discussions, and network at your own pace through an extended conference experience.
+The 2020 Natural Areas (Virtual) Conference offered opportunities to view presentations, participate in discussions, and network at your own pace through an extended conference experience.

-The 47th Natural Areas Conference, Sierra to Sagebrush: Integrating Management and Stewardship Across Landscapes, is focused on the unique ecological and management dynamics that distinguish the Nevada-California borderlands.
-Learn More
+The 47th Natural Areas Conference, Sierra to Sagebrush: Integrating Management and Stewardship Across Landscapes, focused on the unique ecological and management dynamics that distinguish the Nevada-California borderlands.

 Chief, Dept. of Agriculture's Forest Service